Transformation

 • LABSS Digital Delivery Group (DDG)

-Under the OPU, the SBSH also facilitates workload sharing between local authority verifiers in the assessment of building warrant applications, brokered by introducing a local authority who requires assistance with the assessment of building warrant applications with a local authority whose business model provides that service.
+The SBSH also facilitates workload sharing between local authority verifiers in the assessment of building warrant applications, brokered by introducing a local authority who requires assistance with the assessment of building warrant applications with a local authority whose business model provides that service.
 The SBSH also produces guidance and template workload sharing agreements to help facilitate these relationships.

 Stakeholder Engagement